GokselKUCUKSAHIN/jsonx/README.md

 # jsonx

-A high-performance JSON serialization and deserialization library built on top of `sonic`, offering efficient and flexible JSON handling in Go.
+A high-performance JSON serialization and deserialization library built on top of `jsoniter`, offering efficient and flexible JSON handling in Go.

 ## Installation